charlesrocabert/SigmaFGM/phenomics_analysis/README.md

 * Wait

-The resulting data are provided in various folders, and the pictures are located in the folder <code>pic</code>.
+The resulting data is dispatched in various folders, and the pictures are located in the folder <code>pic</code>.